When I was 16 my mother handed me a camera and said “go to school and take pictures of everything – it’s for the yearbook”.

 That is how it started.

-In these photo albums you can see the history of my work.
+In these photo albums you can see a small history of my work.
 I am happy and proud in showing my youngest pictures and my newest pictures.
-Some of the photos herein are scans of old film shots from my college days, while others were done yesterday on my candy-ass, beautiful, magnificent new digital camera.
+Some of the photos herein are scans of old film shots from my college days, while others were done yesterday on my candy-ass, beautiful, magnificent digital cameras.
 You can probably tell which are which, giving you a chance to see where I’ve come from and how I have grown.
 I have tried to make this a comprehensive collection of the time that I’ve spent with a camera in my hand – some of my favorite photos and favorite people – and for some, it will be a walk down memory lane.

 I sat in a theater watching a play called TIME STANDS STILL.
 A character told another, a photographer, that she thought her pictures were beautiful.
 The photographer replied “I think they’re beautiful; but, then, I’m their mother.”
 At that moment, a tear rolled down my cheek.